 Sec.
-5-801. - Residential structures Color selection and building materials.
+5-801. - Color selection and building materials.

 - A. Color selection.
-No person shall paint any single family, duplex or triplex residential or nonresidential structure in any color other than those listed on the approved city color palette, on file with the building services and zoning department..., unless the proposed colors are approved by the building and zoning department pursuant to subsection B. below... - B. Building materials.
+No person shall paint any residential or nonresidential structure in any color other than those listed on the approved city color palette, on file with the building department. - B. Building materials.
 The exterior finish material on all facades shall be primarily stucco or any creative and innovative high quality building materials.
 Emphasis shall be placed on utilizing recycled materials whenever possible.
 Building facades shall incorporate at least two different materials other than window glass.
 Genuine materials shall be utilized rather than simulated materials.
 Stone, brick, split-faced concrete block, coquina, metal, or wood may be used as a secondary material, provided that such materials comprise no more than one third of any building elevation.
-Use of accent materials shall be used on all facades of the building, not just the front of the building. - BC.
-Any person wishing to paint such single-family, duplex or triplex residential structure a color other than that which is authorized in subsection A. above, shall submit a proposed paint color sample to the department of building services department and zoning for approval.
-In the event that the department of building and zoning rejects such paint color sample, the homeowner or lessee shall have the right to appeal such decision to the zoning appeals board board of adjustment zoning appeals board pursuant to the provisions of section 3-702701.
+Use of accent materials shall be used on all facades of the building, not just the front of the building. - C. Any person wishing to paint such structure a color other than that which is authorized in subsection A. above, shall submit a proposed paint color sample to the building department for approval.
+In the event that the department rejects such paint color sample, the owner or lessee shall have the right to appeal such decision to the zoning appeals board pursuant to the provisions of section 3-701.